AiLgRemote/Ai-Powered-Lg-Netcast-Youtube-Remote/README.md

 Control your TV using natural Romanian language

-Voice commands are interpreted using Groq AI
+Voice commands are interpreted using Gemini AI

 Examples: